-'I'm Scared': TSA Families Fear Bills Due, Lost Security
+'I'm Scared': TSA Families Fear Falling Behind On Bills, Losing Their Homes

 "We're starting to see the beginning tremors of a situation that will only get worse over time," he says.
 Right now he says air travel is able to maintain a margin of safety and security, "but every day another player is pulled off the field and it comes some point where the game cannot be played properly."

-At O'Hare, air travelers, such as Erica Westgard of Indialantic, Fla., are expressed concerns too.
+At O'Hare, air travelers such as Erica Westgard of Indialantic, Fla., have expressed concerns.

 "If TSA is affected and lines do get longer, work could get sloppier," she says, "and that's always a concern for safety."

-But Ray Ortiz, who just arrived on a business trip from New York, says he hasn't seen any ill-effects from the shutdown yet.
+But Ray Ortiz, who just arrived on a business trip from New York, says he hasn't seen any ill effects from the shutdown yet.

 "I actually showed up early because I thought the wait times might be very long, but it was actually really short today," he says.